 Once an AGM is held, the annual returns of the company must be filed with the ACRA within one month from the date of the AGM.
 The sections of Singapore’s Companies Act which specify how and when annual returns are to be filed are Sections 175, 197, and 201.
 The Companies Act makes no mention of the minimum level of qualifications to be possessed by the person who prepares the accounts; it is the directors’ duty to ensure that a suitable person does so.
 If you choose to work with us for this purpose, he annual returns of your company will be submitted by our corporate specialist and the following information of the company will be verified during the process:

 A company is required to file its financial statements in XBRL format during the filing of annual returns, if the company either:

-For compilation of financial statements services, our corporate specialists can be of assistance once the necessary financial statement form is filled.
-This form can be found at the following link: Annual financial statements compilation
+For compilation of financial statements services, our corporate specialists can be of assistance once the necessary financial statement form is filed.

 Accounting and Bookkeeping